knative/docs/docs/install/operator/configuring-eventing-cr.md

                 retry: 5
 ```

 The `clusterDefault` sets the global, cluster based default.
-Inside the `namespaceDefaults` you can configure the channel defaults on a per namespace base.
+Inside the `namespaceDefaults` you can configure the channel defaults on a per namespace basis.

 ### Setting the default channel for the broker